Skip to content

 A bit more about us

 Stroud District Council is the only council in Gloucestershire that still manages its own housing stock with over 5,000 properties located across an area of 400 square miles.
-The Council’s social landlord responsibilities are delivered by Tenant Service who must comply with government regulations and strategic decisions made by the Council’s democratically elected Housing Committee.
+As a social housing landlord we must comply with government regulations for social housing, as well as strategic decisions made by the Council’s democratically elected Housing Committee.

 Management structure